GLOBAL MARKETS-Stocks set to snap 9-week winning streak on interest rate rethink | Headlines

 GLOBAL MARKETS-Stocks set to snap 9-week winning streak on interest rate rethink

-For the week, it is up 1.35%.
-The 10-year Treasury yield, which tracks expectations of long-term borrowing costs and rises as the price of the debt security falls, climbed 4 basis points (bps) to 4.034%.
+Futures tracking the tech-focused Nasdaq 100 dipped 0.4%.
+Caution was weighing on markets after euro zone inflation data on Friday showed prices in the currency bloc rose 2.9% year-on-year in December, up from 2.4% in November, easing pressure on the European Central Bank (ECB) to start cutting borrowing costs from record highs.

-Global equities were on track to snap a nine-week winning streak, while the dollar was poised for its strongest weekly advance since mid-May, as bets on aggressive central bank rate cuts were rolled back.
-MSCI's broadest index of global stocks was flat on the day, but heading for a 1.78% decline this week.
+Global equities were on course to snap a nine-week winning streak, government bonds sold off, and the dollar was poised for its strongest weekly advance since mid-May, as bets on aggressive central bank rate cuts were rolled back.
+MSCI's broadest index of global stocks dipped 0.3%, heading for a 2% decline this week and its biggest weekly drop since late October.

+Europe's Stoxx 600 index sank 0.9% and government bond yields in the euro zone and United States rose sharply as prices of the interest rate-sensitive debt securities fell.
+The gloom looked set to spread to Wall Street later in the session, with futures indicating the S&P share index would open 0.2% lower, now firmly on course for its first weekly decline since October.
+Futures tracking the tech-focused Nasdaq 100 dipped 0.4%.

+Germany's 10-year bund yield rose 7 bps to 2.17% on Friday, on track to end the week 14 bp higher in its largest weekly rise since mid October.
+The U.S. dollar index, which measures the currency against a basket of six major peers, added 0.3% to 102.72.
+For the week, it is up 1.34%.

-In Asia, Japan's Nikkei bucked the downtrend for global equities, bouncing 0.3% on Friday as exporters got a boost from a weaker yen.
+In Asia, Japan's Nikkei bucked the downtrend for global equities, bouncing 0.3% as exporters got a boost from a weaker yen.
 The dollar rose 0.4% to 145.2 yen.
-A deadly New Year's Day earthquake on Japan's sea coast has also forced wagers for the ultra-dovish Bank of Japan to tighten monetary policy this month off the table.
+A deadly New Year's Day earthquake on Japan's coast has also forced off the table wagers that the Bank of Japan might tighten monetary policy this month.

-"The Bank of Japan's continued reluctance to give a timetable for normalisation is running up against the Fed's push-back on the aggressive rate-cut path the market was pricing in a week ago," said James Kniveton, senior corporate forex dealer at Convera.
-"That has seen the dollar climb against the yen as the interest rate differentials reassert themselves."

-Elsewhere, gold slipped 0.3% $2,037 per ounce, on track for a 1.3% weekly slide.
-Oil markets remained volatile on Friday as expectations of weak demand from China clashed with concerns about Red Sea supply disruptions following attacks on ships by Yemen's Iran-backed Houthis.
-Brent crude futures were up 0.9% at $78.28 per barrel, after settling down 0.8% overnight.
+Elsewhere, gold slipped 0.3% to $2,037 per ounce, on track for a 1.3% weekly slide.
+Oil markets remained volatile, as expectations of weak demand from China clashed with concerns about Red Sea supply disruptions following attacks on ships by Yemen's Iran-backed Houthis.
+Brent crude futures were last up 0.9% at $78.28 per barrel, after settling down 0.8% overnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)